What Is Tennessee's ELVIS Act?

 Key Takeaways:

-- The ELVIS Act (Ensuring Likeness, Voice, and Image Security Act) is a Tennessee law protecting public figures from unauthorized AI-generated likeness, voice, and image use.
+• The ELVIS Act (Ensuring Likeness, Voice, and Image Security Act) is a Tennessee law that protects public figures from unauthorized use of their voice, likeness, and image by AI.

 What Is Tennessee’s ELVIS Act?